hornbill/goLDAPUserImport/README.md

 * Action - (Both | Update | Create) - When to associate an Image On Create, On Update or Both
 * Enabled - Turns on or off the Image association
-* UploadType - (AD | URL | URI) - what TYPE of image upload sequence we are using ** AD - using data stored in AD - set the "URI" as JUST the ldap field (i.e. without the square brackets; traditionally thumbnailPhoto)
-** URL - find the image at end of "URI" below - assuming that the URL is visible by our Hornbill servers (eg http://whatever.com/[userPrincipalName].jpg)
+* UploadType - (AD | URL | URI) - what TYPE of image upload sequence we are using ** AD - using data stored in AD - set the "URI" as JUST the ldap field with brackets ** URL - find the image at end of "URI" below - assuming that the URL is visible by our Hornbill servers (eg http://whatever.com/[userPrincipalName].jpg)
 ** URI - find the image at end of "URI" below - from a LOCAL server (not fully tested; eg http://localserver/[userPrincipalName].jpg)
 * ImageType - (jpg | png) type of image as stored in AD
+* InsecureSkipVerify - Will allow the verification of SSL Certifications to be disabled - For use with internal URI and self signed certificates
-* URI - referencing the image data
+* URI - referencing the image data - Any value wrapped with [] will be treaded as an LDAP field

 #### SiteLookup
 In Hornbill the Site field against a user is the numeric Id of the site, as the Name of a users site from LDAP is likely the Name and not an Id specific to Hornbill  we provide the ability for the Import to look up the Name of the Site in Hornbill and use the Numeric Id when adding or updating a user.